 Welcome!

-Originally from Buffalo, NY (or, as I refer to it, The Great City!), I now live in the Berkshires of western Massachusetts where I am an Associate Professor in the Department of Mathematics and Statistics at Williams College.
+Originally from Buffalo, NY (or, as I refer to it, The Great City!), I now live in the Berkshires of western Massachusetts where I am a Professor in the Department of Mathematics and Statistics at Williams College.
+I am currently the Treasurer for the Resource Modeling Association and serve on the Board of Trustees for Spectra: the Association for LGBTQ+ Mathematicians.

-My research interests lie at the intersection of mathematics and ecology: I develop and analyze mathematical models that describe population-level ecological processes.
-My research spans several topics in ecology including invasive insect management, disease ecology (both in humans and wildlife), and coral reef conservation.
-Generally, my work explores two underlying questions: (1) what drives population (or disease) persistence?, and (2) what are the outcomes of management strategies?
-My research is interdisciplinary and I work with individuals in various fields including physics, statistics, economics, and ecology.
+My research interests lie at the intersection of mathematics and ecology, where I develop and analyze mathematical models that describe population-level ecological processes.
+My work spans several topics including disease ecology in humans and wildlife, invasive insect management, and coral reef conservation.
+Broadly, I explore two key questions: (1) What drives population (or disease) persistence?, and (2) What are the outcomes of management strategies?
+Both of these questions are examined in the presence of spatial and temporal heterogeneity, including challenges associated with imperfect management.
+My research is highly interdisciplinary, and I collaborate with individuals in various fields including physics, statistics, economics, and ecology.

 Are you a Williams student thinking about applied math?
 Check out this link for more information on suggested courses at Williams.